 5. What is the difference between a real estate hedge fund and a REIT?

-The primary difference is that most REITs are public companies on the stock exchange.
-Alternatively, real estate hedge funds tend to be private entities.
+The primary difference is that most REITs are publicly traded on stock exchanges.
+Alternatively, real estate hedge funds are typically private entities.

 6. How much leverage is in a fund?